 Gritting trunk roads

 Trunk roads are not the responsibility of the City Council.
 These roads are the A47 (east of Wansford and including Soke Parkway), the A1 and A1M.
-They are treated by other contractors working for the Highways England.
+They are treated by other contractors working for National Highways.

 Gritting car parks

 All car parks operated by the council are gritted, which includes the gritting of footways and routes that lead up to them, to provide safe access to the city centre for workers and shoppers.

 How to request additional gritting action

 The schedule of treated roads has been developed over a number of years and is reviewed annually.
 Whilst it is unlikely that any additional roads will be added to our schedules if you feel that you have an exceptional case then you should contact your Ward or Parish Councillor.
 Any requests for additional roads will be considered during the end of season review: No routes can be added to the schedule during the current winter season.

 The weather is checked every day between 1 October and 30 April, to determine whether gritting is required.
 Gritted routes are shown are available to view online.